by Breuk Iversen

 I took Milton Glaser’s class.
 I, and others in the class, had built up something much more amazing than it actually was.
 As the semester progressed, it got a little boring and then really amazing again.
 He’s a genius—a design guru genius.
 He had taught the class at SVA and was never late and had not missed a single class once in 35 years.

 One week, an assignment Mr. Glaser gave us was to create a poster that would help fix a social problem.
 The idea was to change that poor social behavior into a healthier alternative.
-As student we would have to try to fix something like littering, shoplifting, sexism, racism, etc…
+As a student, we would have to try to fix something like littering, shoplifting, sexism, racism, etc…

 The next week I presented my poster, along with the 35 other students in the class.
 The student posters covered one entire wall of the classroom.
 I think mine was the biggest.
 It was a little larger than 38” x 25”.